-Among the areas where businesses are increasingly vulnerable to litigation is in the area of consumer protection statutes.
+Among the areas where businesses are increasingly vulnerable to litigation is the area of consumer protection statutes.
 One such statute is the Texas Deceptive Trade Practices and Consumer Protection Act, more commonly known as the Deceptive Trade Practices Act (“DTPA”).

 Deceptive Trade and Practices Act